 However, when the storm passes, use all but the $1,000 and put it towards Step 2.

 Once you’ve got a thousand dollars saved in the bank, it’s time to start paying off all debt but the mortgage.
-I’ve written a basic plan for how to get out of debt, so I won’t rehash it here.
-But I will reiterate, as someone two years on the other side of debt-free living, that it’s so, so very worth it.
+I’ve written about how we got out of debt, so I won’t rehash it here.
+But I will reiterate, as someone several years on the other side of debt-free living, that it’s so, so very worth it.

 When you’re debt-free, you don’t have to live in the past.
 You can live in the present and fully plan for the future.

-The thing is – you have to really, truly want to be debt-free for this step to work.
-You have to be so sick and tired of debt that you’ve drawn a line in the sand to say “no more.”
+The thing is, you have to really and truly want to be debt-free for this step to work.
+You have to be so sick and tired of debt that you’ve drawn a line in the sand to say no more.
 It’s not easy because it requires sacrifice.
-And I’ll admit — it’s not always a lot of fun.
+And it’s not a lot of fun.

 But it is the grown-up thing to do.
 It’s financially responsible.
 And you may be surprised that once you start, the glimmer of spending money dulls.
 It’s just not that fun to spend money on frivolity.
 It’s more fun to assassinate those debts, one at a time.

-It was a blast to watch the money — that was just recently leaving our bank account — instead stay in our pockets and pile up.
-Lattes and expensive dinners out could wait just a few more months.
+It was a blast to watch the money, that was just recently leaving our bank account, instead stay in our pockets and pile up.
+Lattes and eating out could wait just a few more months.

 (Steps 3b, c, and so on)